pdee/pdee/doc/commands-python-mode.rst

 py-find-definition
 ------------------
-Find source of definition of function NAME.
+Find source of definition of SYMBOL.

-Interactively, prompt for name.
+Interactively, prompt for SYMBOL.

-Search in current buffer first.

 ;;; Miscellanus
 ---------------